Our knowledge of orthopaedics. Your best health.

 Type II fractures are slightly displaced and involve a larger piece of bone.

-• If displacement is minimal, treatment may involve wearing a sling or splint for 1 to 2 weeks, followed by range-of-motion exercises.
+• If displacement is minimal, treatment may involve wearing a sling for a short period of time, followed by range-of-motion exercises.

 • Small fragments of broken bone may be surgically removed if they prevent normal elbow movement or have the potential to cause long-term problems with the elbow.

 • If a fragment is large and out of place enough, the orthopaedic surgeon will first attempt to hold the bones together with screws, or a plate and screws.
-If this is not possible, the surgeon will remove the broken pieces of the radial head.
+If this is not possible, the surgeon will remove the broken pieces of the radial head or possibly perform a radial head replacement, which is replacing the broken fragments with an artificial radial head.

 • The surgeon will also correct any other soft-tissue injury, such as a torn ligament.